Revenge: In literature

-On the Internet
+On the internet

-The emergence of the Internet has provided new ways of exacting revenge.
-Customer revenge targets businesses and corporations with the intent to cause damage or harm.
+The emergence of the internet has provided new ways of enacting revenge.
+For example, customer revenge targets businesses and corporations with the intent to cause damage or harm.
 In general, people tend to place more credence in online reviews rather than corporate communications.
 With technology becoming more readily available, corporations and firms are more likely to experience damage caused by negative reviews posted online going viral.
-Recent studies indicate this type of consumer rage is becoming more common, especially in Western societies.
+Recent studies indicate this type of consumer rage aimed at corporations is becoming more common, especially in Western societies.

 The rise of social media sites like Facebook, Twitter, and YouTube act as public platforms for exacting new forms of revenge.
-Revenge porn involves the public dissemination of intimate pictures and videos of another person's sexual activity out of motives for revenge with the intent of creating widespread shame.
-Participation in online revenge porn activities incites a sense of pleasure through the harm being caused.
+Revenge porn involves the vengeful public dissemination of intimate pictures and videos of another person's sexual activity with the intent of creating widespread shame.
+Participation in online revenge porn activities incites a sense of pleasure through the harm, embarrassment, and humiliation being inflicted on the victim.
 The allowance of anonymity on revenge porn sites encourages further incivility by empowering and encouraging this type of behavior.
-In many instances, the original poster provides the victim's personal information, including links to social media accounts.
-Online revenge porn's origins can be traced to 2010 when Hunter Moore created the first site, IsAnyoneUp, to share photos of his nude girlfriend.
+In many instances, the original poster provides the victim's personal information, including links to social media accounts, furthering the harassment.
+Online revenge porn's origins can be traced to 2010 when Hunter Moore created the first site, IsAnyoneUp, to share nude photos of his girlfriend.

 In animals

 Humans are not the only species known to take revenge.
 There are several species such as camels, elephants, fish, lions, coots, crows, and many species of primates (chimpanzees, macaques, baboons, etc.) that have been recognized to seek revenge.
-Primatologists Frans de Waal and Lesleigh Luttrellave conducted numerous studies that provide evidence of revenge in many species of primates.
+Primatologists Frans de Waal and Lesleigh Luttrell have conducted numerous studies that provide evidence of revenge in many species of primates.
 They observed chimpanzees and noticed patterns of revenge.
 For example, if chimpanzee A helped chimpanzee B defeat his opponent, chimpanzee C, then chimpanzee C would be more likely to help chimpanzee A's opponent in a later squabble.
 Chimpanzees are one of the most common species that show revenge due to their desire for dominance.
 Studies have also been performed on less cognitive species such as fish to demonstrate that not only intellectual animals execute revenge.
+Studies of crows by Professor John Marzluff have also shown that some animals can carry "blood feuds" in similar ways to humans.
+Using a "dangerous" mask to cover their face and trap, band, and then release crows, Marzluff observed that within two weeks, a significant percentage of crows encountered - 26%, to be exact - would "scold" the people wearing the dangerous mask, proving that crows pass information pertaining to feuds within their family units to spread awareness about dangers they may face.
+This included crows not initially trapped by the mask-wearing researchers, seeing as some of the crows were un-banded.
+This was further proven three years after the initial study, as the percentage of "scolding" crows increased to 66% from the initial 26%.